The Parentified Child: How It Contributes to a Depressed, Angry, and Resentful Adult

 To this day, I have tremendous anger toward my mother for using me that way.
 It turned out that my father was never having an affair and it was all in my mom's head, triggered by her deep insecurity.
 When my dad and her grew closer again after years of being distant, she unceremoniously dumped me.
 I was no longer needed as her confidant and ally.
 My relationship with my dad had been annihilated years before that, and I was left with nothing.

 Fortunately, I've forgiven my mother and moved on with my life, but I still find it difficult to trust people.
 In the back of my mind, I'm worried about being used again.
 I often see friendships as depleting rather than energizing.
-While my mother has apologized for talking badly to me about my dad, she certainly hasn't owned up to how she parentified me and caused disastrous effects in my life.
+While my mother has apologized for talking badly to me about my dad, she certainly hasn't owned up to how she turned me into a parentified child and caused disastrous effects in my life.

 If you were parentified like I was, missing out on a carefree childhood, it's easy to spend your adult life feeling sad and resentful.
 In , the author encourages us to understand how our past affects our present but discourages us from making it our identity.
 Just because we were parentified as kids doesn't mean we have to wear the badge of perpetual victim.
 We can put our early years in perspective and move forward, knowing we're now in charge of our destinies.
 We can feel empowered and hopeful, building a happy and meaningful adult life even though we missed out on a lot during childhood.
 We deserve it.
 Bad Childhood, Good Life